mageekguy/PHP-RFC-Native-Null-object-pattern/Proposal.md

 }
 ```

-With a native implementation of null pattern using `nil`, the `blackholeLogger` class become useless ans the previous code will be:
+With a native implementation of null pattern using `nil`, the `blackholeLogger` class become useless and the previous code would be:

 ```
 class parser